redking/dzr-testing-workshop/README.md

 1. Run `npm install`
 2. Launch the app with `npm start`
 3. Launch the tests with `npm test`

-## Changing exercise

-Modify the import at the top of `src/index.js`.
+4. Being by opening the README.md in the `exercise1` folder

 ## Links